Spuddy10345/whisper-raycast-extension/README.md

     *   **Ollama/v1:** Connects to a local Ollama instance running on your machine or a reachable server or any compatible API.
 You'll need to provide:
         *   **Endpoint:** The URL of your Ollama server or external API (e.g. `http://localhost:11434`, `https://api.openai.com`).
         *   **Model:** The name of the model you want to use (e.g., `llama3.2:latest`, `gpt-4o-latest`).
 If using Ollama, make sure this model is pulled and available: `ollama ls`.
+        * If applicable enter the API key for your chosen provider
 3.  **Configure Prompts (Optional):** Use the `Configure AI Refinement` command to manage how the AI refines your text.

 **Using the `Configure AI Refinement` Command:**